Student affairs: United States

 Deans of Women were trail blazers as women in positions of authority.
 Not only were women at colleges and universities a new development, but women as staff members even more new.
 The institutional leadership was dominated by men, but still they persevered including the founding of what is now the American Association of University Women (AAUW) in 1903.

 In December 1918 Robert Rienow, the dean of men at the University of Iowa, wrote a letter to Thomas Arkle Clark, dean of men at the University of Illinois, suggesting a meeting that is now recognized as the founding of the organization now known as NASPA - Student Affairs Administrators in Higher Education.

 In 1924, May L. Cheney, who organized a teacher placement office at the University of California, Berkeley, helped form the National Association of Appointment Secretaries (NAAS).
 That year, NAAS met for the first time and came as guests of the National Association of Deans of Women (NADW) to a convention sponsored by the Department Superintendence of the National Education Association.
 In 1929, forty-six NAAS members registered for the Sixth Annual Convention.
 NAAS became the National Association of Personnel and Placement Officers (NAPPO).
 The name American College Personnel Association (ACPA) was adopted in 1931.
 Association communication consisted of one mailed newsletter, the Personnel-O-Gram (P-O-G).
 In 1937, the Student Personnel Point of View statement was developed by leaders of the American Council on Education (ACE) and ACPA.

 The Student Personnel Points of View, written in 1937 and 1949, further developed the area of student affairs.

-In the 1960s the student development movement, the study of the student as a whole - physical, mental and emotional, was introduced.
+In the 1960s the student development movement arose.
+Based on student development theory, it originated in the context of broad campus unrest during the 1960s.
+The aim of student development was to better integrate students into mass higher education and modern society.

 In the 1970s the landscape of student affairs began to change when the voting age was lowered and 18-year-olds were granted adult status in the eyes of the law.

 In the United States as early as 1992, student affairs began to see a change in the reporting structure.
 Chief student affairs officers began to shift to the provost, the chief academic officer.

-Student affairs at community college
+At community college

-The work of student affairs is critical across all institutional types, but essential at a community college, an open access to institution.
+The work of student affairs is critical across all institutional types, but essential at a community college, an open access institution.
 While enrollment at community colleges are holding steady across the country, the students within this population require more assistance, both in and out of the classroom.